-TPOs can be chosen for several reasons including:
+TPOs can be chosen for several reasons, including:

-- formation of screening to a nearby development
+- the screening of a nearby development

 How a TPO affects the owner or occupier

-When we make a TPO, it takes effect immediately and lasts for 6 months.
+We'll visit and assess the site, and we'll advise you whether or not Stirling Council will promote a TPO.
+When we make a TPO it takes effect immediately and lasts for 6 months.
 A notice and a copy of the order are then made available for viewing and making representations.